DavidMertz/ML-Webinar/README.md

 This repository is for use with the Pearson Publishing (Safari) live webinars:

-* "Beginner Machine Learning with `scikit-learn`."
+* Beginner Machine Learning with `scikit-learn`
-* "Intermediate Machine Learning with `scikit-learn`."
+* Diving Deeper into Machine Learning with `scikit-learn`
-* "Advances Machine Learning with `scikit-learn`."
+* Advanced Machine Learning with `scikit-learn`

 Versions of this material are used by other training provided by David Mertz and [KDM Training](http://kdm.training).